JUL 08, 2020

 This pathway is a little more complex.
 It is open to school leavers who have performed exceptionally well.
 However, instead of granting students direct entry into undergraduate medicine they go into postgraduate medicine without sitting the GAMSAT.
 This means that students complete any undergraduate degree upon leaving school and transition seamlessly into postgraduate medicine.
 However in most cases, students must sit the UCAT and achieve a 99+ ATAR score.

 Only two universities in New Zealand offer medicine.
 (The University of Auckland and The University of Otago).
-These are both 6-year undergraduate MBBS degrees and the pathway requires acceptance into a biomedical science or health science program first, after which students will sit the UCAT exam.
+These are both 6-year undergraduate MBBS degrees and the pathway requires a pre medicine year of a Biomedical Science or Health Science program, after which students will sit the UCAT exam.
 A student’s UCAT score and GPA are considered and determine their candidacy for an interview.

 Early preparation begins with subject selection.
 The subjects that students take in high school (and how well they perform in them) is one of the many factors that will determine their success in gaining admission into medical school.
 While subjects such as Biology, Chemistry, Physics, Mathematics and English may scale well in a student’s application to medical school, it is advisable that students choose subjects that they are passionate about.

-For medical school entrance in New Zealand, not as much weighting is placed on high school grades, as students are required to complete one year of a degree prior to applying to medical school.
-As such, the first year GPA is more important as a candidacy-determining factor for each student.
+For medical school entrance in New Zealand, not as much weighting is placed on high school grades, as students are required to complete one year of a pre medicine degree before applying to medical school.

 The medical interview is your last step towards achieving your goal of becoming a doctor.
 During the MMI, each student spends between eight to ten minutes at each station, of which there are eight.
 Students have two minutes of reading time per station, with the remaining six to eight allocated as interview time.